LiLinze-super-resolution/EARFA/README.md

 | EARFA-tiny |  635   |   35.5    | Urban100 |   26.44   | 0.7971 |
 | EARFA      |  1045  |   58.4    | Urban100 |   26.68   | 0.8039 |

+- You can download pretrained models for testing from [models](https://drive.google.com/drive/folders/13XDUUbskMHwEwCbGbeT8k7g4EamrWLXb?usp=sharing).
-The performance is reported on Urban100 (x4).
+- The performance is reported on Urban100 (x4).
 'FLOPs' output size of FLOPs is 3×1280×720.

 ## Training